 - high fiber cereal to keep your system running smoothly (no one told you that sluggish bowels are common after birth — blame your battle-weary digestive system and hormones)

 - cut up vegetables and fruit

-- low-fat yogurt sprinkled with granola or dried fruit
+- yogurt (without added sugar) sprinkled with granola or dried fruit

 Belly wraps, girdles, and corsets — what’s right?